Buyer's Guide to Laser Engraver and Cutter Products

 About Opt Lasers Brand and Company Origins

-Opt Lasers established in 2014, is a brand of Tomorrow’s System Sp. z o.o., and a leader in providing compact engraving and cutting laser heads for the CNC machines and 3D printers markets.
+Opt Lasers established in 2014, is a brand of Tomorrow’s System Sp. z o.o., and a leader in providing compact cutting and engraving laser heads for the CNC machines and 3D printers markets.
 Headquartered in Warsaw, Poland, Opt Lasers is a respected European manufacturer of high quality optical and electronic devices.
-Opt Lasers’ portfolio encompasses industrial-grade laser heads for engraving and cutting, standard and custom laser modules, laser diode drivers and temperature controllers.
+Opt Lasers’ portfolio encompasses industrial-grade laser heads for cutting and engraving, standard and custom laser modules, laser diode drivers and temperature controllers.

 It is also an OEM manufacturer with extensive laser characterization capabilities and can provide laser modules for integration into larger systems at scale for a variety of applications.
 Opt Lasers’ headquarters contain electronics and laser R&D facilities, a full-service machine shop and a well-supplied stock of components.